The Fattest Man in Britain: Synopsis

 Taxi-driver Morris Morrissey (Bobby Ball) is the manager of Georgie Godwin (Timothy Spall), the self-styled 'Fattest Man in Britain'.
-Morrissey feeds Georgie who hasn't left his house in years and stays in watching Jeremy Kyle shows and programmes about distant places in the world, which he marks off on a globe.
-He relies on Morrissey and Janice (Frances Barber) to provide him with everything he needs to live.
+Morris feeds Georgie who hasn't left his house in 23 years and stays in watching Jeremy Kyle shows and programmes about distant places in the world, which he marks off on a globe.
+He relies on Morris and Janice (Frances Barber) to provide him with everything he needs to live.
 Georgie's garden is overgrown after 23 years of neglect, and Social Services send a community service worker to clean the garden, which Georgie is not too sure about.
 When the community service worker turns up, it is 18-year-old Amy (Aisling Loftus).
 While Amy pulls weeds, cuts the grass and hedge and plants flowers, Georgie watches her and tells Janice what she's done that day.
 One day while Amy is working in the garden, her abusive boyfriend Joe turns up and shouts and pushes her.
 Seeing this, Georgie bangs on the window and Joe hurriedly leaves.
 Amy goes inside and Georgie offers her various types of chocolate but Amy says she is pregnant to which Georgie replies "If you're as good as a mother as you are with my garden, you're gonna be a great mum".
 One night while Morris and Janice are round Georgie's, Amy turns up with cuts on her face and says her drug addict boyfriend Joe kicked and punched her.
 Georgie says Amy can stay at his, in his Mum's old room.
 In return (and because she sees Georgie as a father figure), Amy cooks his dinner, cuts his hair and redecorates the house.

 As time goes on, Amy dislikes the way people "disrespect" Georgie and offers to cook him low fat meals, but Georgie tells her that Morris takes care of that.
-It comes to a head when, after coming back from seeing rival manager Morley Raisin (Tim Woodward) Morrissey tells Georgie that there's going to be a live weigh-off between him and rival 'Big Brian' (Barry Austin).
-But Amy says they should be helping Georgie to lose weight, not gain it, and is told it has nothing to do with her by Morrissey.
+It comes to a head when, after coming back from seeing rival manager Morley Raisin (Tim Woodward) Morris tells Georgie that there's going to be a live weigh-off between him and rival 'Big Brian' (Barry Austin).
+But Amy says they should be helping Georgie to lose weight, not gain it, and is told it has nothing to do with her by Morris.

 After being given fatty foods by his friends and neighbours to 'bulk' him up ready for the 'weigh off', Georgie comes to believe he is the 'fattest man in Britain'.
 But during the live weigh-off, Georgie weighs 42 stone while Big Brian weighs 54 stone.
 After the weigh-off, Georgie tells Amy that without the title of 'Britain's fattest man' he's 'just another fat man'.